Benign Overfitting in Time Series Linear Models with Over-Parameterization: Bias--variance decomposition of the excess risk

 The equality \eqref{eq:betahat}, the definition of $\Sigma$ and $Y=X\beta^{\ast}+\mathcal{E}$ lead to

 Because $\mathcal{E}$ is centered and independent of $x^{\ast}$ and {$X$},

 Hence we obtain the equality. \end{proof}

-To bound the tail probability of the term $T_V$, we give a corollary of Lemma S.2 of \citet{bartlett2020benign}. \begin{lemma} For all $M$, $n\times n$-dimensional a.s.\ positive semi-definite random matrices, with probability at least $1-e^{-t}$,
+To bound the tail probability of the term $T_V$, we give a corollary of Lemma S.2 of \citet{bartlett2020benign}. \begin{lemma} For all $M$, $n\times n$-dimensional a.s.\ positive semi-definite random matrices, with probability at least $1-e^{-t}$, we have

 \end{lemma}

 \begin{proof}[Proof of Lemma \ref{varBLLT20LS02}] It follows from Lemma S.2 of \citet{bartlett2020benign} and the facts such that $\mathcal{E}$ is independent of $X$ and $\Upsilon_{n}^{-1/2}\mathcal{E}\sim N\left(0,I_{n}\right)$. \end{proof}